 Documenting the Incident

 Similar to injuries related to an auto accident, you will be required to document the accident as soon as it’s reported to your employer.
 In fact, under workers’ compensation laws, it’s generally a requirement to document what happened within a certain timeframe.
-Whether or not you sustained a minor injury or a serious injury, it’s always important to communicate what occurred.
+Whether or not you sustained a minor injury or a serious injury, it’s always important to communicate what occurred through the company’s incident reporting system.

 Sometimes the effects of an injury are not immediately evident.
 If you had a workplace accident and a month later realized that an injury occurred, the documentation completed after it happened will help to ensure your right to proper medical care.
 Even if an injury did not occur during an incident, it’s important to document what happened because it allows the company to improve their safety program by implementing new processes and procedures to prevent serious injuries in the future.